pendragons-code/Chat-app./README.md

 # WHAT?
 REPLIT?
 Yes, I will be going to a new institue of education and my usual stuff will not be available to me. :( RIP TP-300LD
 So yeah, I will be forced to use windows. :( T-T

+# Redoing
+I was making good progress at first, until I ran into a dumb issue, replit seems to always freeze up when I add crypto.
+I will be working on everything else first, before adding encryption.